agtmwebtoon/indoor-wifi-positioning/README.md

 ### Admin measurement app testing

-Use the spinner to select the number of floors and lakes and press the START button to find the RSSI(Received Signal Strength Indication Value) value of nearby Wi-Fi and inform the WAP(Wireless Access Point) and distance.
+Use the spinner to select the number of floors and  and press the START button to find the RSSI(Received Signal Strength Indication Value) value of nearby Wi-Fi and inform the WAP(Wireless Access Point) and distance.

 <img src="https://user-images.githubusercontent.com/104605749/168459534-4885bdc5-7205-4140-9ace-c9283cf9a16d.jpg" width = "200" height = "400"/>